ceph/ceph/doc/releases/squid.rst

   performance and "fast device" space usage.
 * RADOS: A new CRUSH rule type, MSR (Multi-Step Retry), allows for more flexible EC configurations.
-* RADOS: An OpTracker to help debug mgr module issues is now available.
 * RADOS: Scrub scheduling behavior has been improved.

 RBD